Skip to main content

 When you add everything up, starting conversations early and doing a little planning could really cut down the overall cost – and make saving for Christmas a lot easier.

-If you’re a Starling customer, you could even set aside what you save on train tickets or Black Friday deals in a Space – think of it as a future-you reward.
+If you’re a Starling customer, you could even set aside the money you saved on advance train tickets or Black Friday deals in a Space – think of it as a future-you reward.
 Lots of people get their December pay early, which can be great for some last minute Christmas shopping, but can also make January feel like a very long month.
 That extra buffer could be a welcome relief.

 You could even start a New Year’s saving habit and follow in the footsteps of Tim, a Starling customer: “The Christmas Space in my Starling account makes a world of difference.
 I top it up each month throughout the year (set aside using the automatic transfer facility) so I build up a reasonable balance to help cope with Christmas spending, including presents and Christmas dinner.
 I’ve customised the picture for the Space to show a Christmas tree so it’s easily recognisable!”